top of page

 • Commercial groups are prohibited.
 A meeting is defined as commercial if the group sponsoring or conducting the meeting has as the purpose of the meeting to advertise, promote, or sell a product or service; or to train and motivate its employees; or for any and all other business-related functions such as market research, interviewing applicants, etc.

 • Organizations must use Library meeting rooms as they are furnished.
 Organizations will be responsible for their own meeting room setup.
 Upon departure the furnishings in the meeting rooms must be returned to their original clean state.
+Organizations that fail to return a meeting room to its original state, may be denied future reservations.

 • Meeting rooms are available during regular library business hours at Ida Rupp Public Library.
 Due to reduced service hours meeting rooms may be used prior to business hours at the Marblehead Peninsula Branch Library when staff are already scheduled and with approval of the Branch Manager.